kshedden/workshops/ds-academy/foundations.md

   $g_{i+1}$.
 The _secant equation_ $g_{i+1} - g_i \approx H(x_{i+1}-x_i)$ is
   used to update the Hessian approximation $H$.

-- The most popular algorithm in this class is arguably the [LBFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which stands for "limited memory Fletcher-Goldfarb-Shanno" algorithm.
+- The most popular algorithm in this class is arguably [LBFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which stands for "limited memory Fletcher-Goldfarb-Shanno" algorithm.